CJQuintero61/PThreads-OS-Project2/proj2c/README.md

 string that start with a consonant and the other printing the words that start with a vowel.

+The challenge here is to print the words in the same order as they were inputted without using mutexes.
+This is done by using an atomic counter that both threads check to see if it's their turn to print.

 To Run:
   1. must be in a unix based terminal or wsl
   2. `make` to compile